onfoot/homebridge-shelly-shutter/README.md

 ## Configuration

-An entry in `config.json` is needed
+An entry in `config.json`'s "accessories" section is needed of the following basic form:

 ```
 {